AdaGold/react-chatlog/project-docs/wave-01.md

 A good way to test this code as you write it would be to take the first chat message from the JSON data file and use it as the data for the `ChatEntry` component.

 `ChatEntry` should have props which match the elements from each chat message in the JSON data file: `sender`, `body`,  and `timeStamp`.
+Note: We do not need to include the `id` and `liked` fields for Wave 01.

 ## Styling